mlatzko/github-pages-machine/README.md

 Starting a jekyll server:
 ------------------------------------------------------------------
-The basic usage is describe on [jekyllrb.com](http://jekyllrb.com/docs/usage/) page.
-This is just a short instruction for further information look there.
+The basic usage is described here [jekyllrb.com](http://jekyllrb.com/docs/usage/).
+This section here is just a short instruction.

 **Command:**
 ```